Here’s how to use conj() functions.

 Note:

-The function concatenates members of CS, a sequence of cursors, and returns result as a cursor.
+The function concatenates members of CS, a sequence of cursors, and returns result as a multicursor.
 This is actually the merging of data in the cursors.
 Each cursor in CS must have the same structure.

 Parameter: